xaslilac/weave/Readme.md

 ##### Completed milestones
 ##### Groundwork - v0.1 (WebSocks) ✔
 Get the basics in, along with a couple of goodies.
-Be generally reliable, strong routing features, a base WebSocket implementation, document generation through a server-side DOM tree for error pages, etc., basic caching ground work.
+- Be generally reliable, strong routing features
+- A base WebSocket implementation, document generation
+- Server-side DOM tree for error pages, etc.
+- Basic caching ground work.

 ### Upcoming
 ## Logging and testing - v0.2 (Sun Screen)
+Improve the debugging and testing experience, protect from crashes and unexpected bad things.
-Build a robust error and warning backend system with the ability to log to files.
+- Build a robust error and warning backend system with the ability to log to files.
-Implement a full (or at least mostly full) test suite.
+- Implement a (mostly) full test suite.

-### Remote debugging / Admin panel - v0.3 (Gooey)
+### Remote debugging, monitoring instruments - v0.3 (Gooey)
-Add the ability to have an online debug console/admin panel that you would activate with App.addInterface( "/net-internals", new weave.AdminPanel(App) ) or something similar.
-You'd be able to monitor an incoming request queue, interface directly with the App collection from a secure, remote, GUI/REPL with syntax highlighting, pretty printing, and more.
+Improve the instruments greatly, to where they may actually be useful
+- Allow cross-app monitoring for control over access
+- Encryption and login credentials
+- Ability to monitor an incoming request queue, measure performance
+- REPL output syntax highlighting
+- Caching controls, configuration tweaks

 ### Command Line Interface - v0.4 (Quiet Librarian)
-Could be helpful for things like clearing a cache or updating a setting.
-The main reason this would be important, is it would provide a simple way to actively maintain your server while it is running, without needing to close a process, and open a new one.
-You could essentially "hot-swap" your configuration of the directory by using the command line.
-This could also also provide a simple way to start a server from the command line without directly handling a node process instance.
-This would allow you to close your terminal window when it's unneeded instead of leaving it open all the time.
-This is something that I've wanted to be able to do for a while, but is incredibly hard to implement, and would need to be outlined in detail.
+Use all the hooks from our web instruments to enable the same control locally, as well as the ability to have a 'headless' process.
+Continue using your console for running other commands without your server blocking the console process.
+- Finalized cluster implementation
+- Self updating
+  - Ability to quickly iterate on new features with incomplete code without needing to constantly restart the process or deal with crashes.

-### File system caching, chunking - v0.5 (Snacks)
+### File system chunking - v0.5 (Snacks)
+Stream larger files and enable partial downloads
-Read large files in chunks rather than entirely at once to avoid eating memory.
+- Read large files in chunks rather than entirely at once to avoid eating memory.
-Cache smaller files in memory for quick access, with easily set parameters for how much we can store.

-### Partial downloads, uploads, streaming - v0.6 (Ice-Stream)
-Enable the ability to stream a video file from a certain time stamp, to resume a disrupted download at a later time, and to accept user uploads.
+- Enable the ability to stream a video file from a certain time stamp, to resume a disrupted download at a later time, and to accept user uploads.

-### Standalone operation - v0.7
+### 100% test coverage - v0.7
-Polish the CLI enough to be able to run entirely from the command line.
+All features should be 100% tested and passing
+- Run the tests on a local machine in a virtual environment
+- Test in a real world scenario by setting up a browser testing environment
+  - Ensure that everything behaves properly in browsers across the board

-### HTTP/2, HTTPS, compression support - v0.8
+### HTTPS, HTTP/2, compression support - v0.8
-Add support for Google's SPDY protocol and for HTTP 2.0.
-HTTPS support is hard for me to implement without access to any sort of secure certificate of my own to work with, and is a requirement for SPDY.
-So it seems that HTTPS support is simply creating an extra server, using certificates supplied, and doing some extra stuff to hook up the server to the app.
-Not sure how supporting multiple certificates would work.
+- Control HTTP and HTTPS from one app
+  - Force HTTPS on certain subdirectories or the entire app
+- HTTP/2 implementation
+  - Compression is necessary for this

 ### Stability & fine tuned error/warning reporting - v0.9
 As we approach feature completeness and having a production ready product,